Lola, Lotta & Lily

 As a 19-year-old, she was curvy and pretty, and she would mature into a true classic Hollywood Silver Age beauty fit to be mentioned in the same breath as Rita Hayworth.
 Her mixed heritage gave her an exotic appeal not many women of the era in show business had.

-Japanese attacked Pearl Harbor, forcing America’s participation in World War II.
+Credit: public domainIn December 1941, the Japanese attacked Pearl Harbor, forcing America’s participation in World War II.
 Yvonne, like many starlets then, did her part for military morale boosting, and it should come as no surprise the glamour shots of her became popular pin-up material.
 She was also a favorite among GIs as a leading lady in movies; she received a lot of fan mail from military men during the war years.

 Yvonne De Carlo enjoys a cross-over appeal in many of pop culture’s sub-genres (Gothic, noir, glamour, etc.).
 Her small part in her second movie (the classically dark, hard-boiled This Gun For Hire with Alan Ladd and Veronica Lake) as well as her later femme fatale appearances in Brute Force and Criss-Cross secured her place in the film noir genre as a fan favorite.